 If you have height restrictions in place, you don’t need to compromise on your desire to have an oak roof.
 Our expert team can help you design the perfect oak roof for projects such as swimming pools, orangeries or extensions with a flat roof requirement.

-Flat top truss - essentially a half truss, providing structural support for an orangery roof.
+Essentially a half truss, providing structural support for an orangery roof.
 Flat top oak trusses are designed to support lanterns – large glass domes or pyramids that fit on top of a flat roof to allow the natural light to flood in.